-Positive Affirmations Can Help You Live a Happy Life: 101 Examples To Help You Get Started
+Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 Today will be a great day.
 You know it.
 You feel it in your bones.
 And how do you know?
-Because you set positive affirmations this morning that today will be epic.
+Because you set positive affirmations to make today epic.

 What are Positive Affirmations

-Positive affirmations are sayings you tell yourself, which help focus your brain and shift your mindset.
+Positive affirmations are sayings you tell yourself to focus your brain and shift your mindset.
 They are positive statements designed to motivate, inspire, and guide you through your day.

 Think of positive affirmations as a “fake it ‘till you make it” system.
 You’re saying something you want to be true, and eventually, it will be true.